-How to make a quilt from bandanas: This Red White and Blue Quilt is double sided and absolutely perfect for summer picnics and patriotic holidays!
+How to make a quilt from bandanas: This Red White and Blue Bandana Quilt is so easy to make.
+If you want to learn how to make a quick quilt, this tutorial is just what you need.
+This Bandana quilt pattern is double-sided, has no binding and makes the perfect quilt for summer picnics and patriotic holidays.

 This is a great cheater method to make a quick little quilt!
-It’s different from the cheater method I used on this quilt.
-Since no binding is needed, it has a very casual look and comes together in just a few hours.
+It’s different from the other cheater quilt method I showed off on this quilt.
+Since no binding is needed on this easy bandana quilt pattern, it has a very casual look and comes together in just a few hours!

 I do wish I had thought a little bit more ahead when planning the colors of the quilt.
-It is double sided, so I could have done the back side in different color bandannas so the quilt could be used for different occasions.
+It is double-sided, so I could have done the back side in different color bandanas that the quilt could be used for different occasions.
 (Oh well, hindsight is always 20/20 right?)

-- 18 Bandannas (9 per side make a very good size picnic quilt)
+- 18 Bandanas (9 per side make a great picnic quilt) Amazing bandana variety pack here.

 - Quilt Batting